prometheus-operator/prometheus-operator/Documentation/api.md

 <h3 id="monitoring.coreos.com/v1alpha1.AlertmanagerConfig">AlertmanagerConfig
 </h3>
 <div>
-<p>The <code>AlertmanagerConfig</code> custom resource definition (CRD) declaratively specifies subsections of the Alertmanager configuration, allowing routing of alerts to custom receivers, and setting inhibition rules.
-The <code>AlertmanagerConfig</code> can be defined on a namespace level providing an aggregated configuration to Alertmanager.
-An example on how to use it is provided below.
-Please be aware that this CRD is not stable yet.</p>
+<p><code>AlertmanagerConfig</code> specifies subsections of the Alertmanager configuration, allowing routing of alerts to custom receivers, and setting inhibition rules.
+The <code>AlertmanagerConfig</code> can be defined on a namespace level providing an aggregated configuration to Alertmanager.</p>
 </div>
 <table>
 <thead>